sph-mn/sph-db/readme.md

 * custom data types can be specified with preprocessor definitions before compiling the sph-db library in a file named config.c
 * the data type of node identifiers for new databases can be set at compile time. currently identifiers can not be pointers
 * the maximum number of type creations is currently 65535 and the maximum size of dg-type-id is 16 bit
-* returned data pointers, not other values like integers, are only valid until the transaction is aborted or committed
 * returned data pointers point to data that is immutable and should be treated as such
 * make sure that db-data-list*, db-ids-t*, db-relation-records-t* and db-data-records-t* are set to 0 before adding the first element or otherwise the first link will likely point to a random memory initialisation address
 * all readers add elements until they fail, which means there might be elements that need deallocation after an error occurred
 * transactions are lmdb transactions. when in doubt you may refer to the documentation of lmdb
-* there can/should only be one active transaction per thread. nested transactions are possible though
 * make sure that you do not try to insert ordinals or ids bigger than what is defined to be possible by the data types for ordinals and node identifiers. otherwise numerical overflows might occur
 * updating an ordinal value requires the re-creation of the corresponding relation. ordinals are primarily intended to store data in a pre-calculated order for fast ordered retrieval but not for frequent updates. for example, the ordinal field is perhaps not well suited for storing a constantly changing vote count or weight value